AndersonTorres/rfcs/rfcs/0182-user-management.md

 ---
-feature: I'm Gonna Build My Own Manager With Backjack and Modules!
+feature: I'm Gonna Build My Own Manager With Blackjack and Modules!
-start-date: (fill me in with today's date, YYYY-MM-DD)
+start-date: (2024-09-13)
 author: Anderson Torres
 co-authors: (find a buddy later to help out with the RFC)
 shepherd-team: (names, to be nominated and accepted by RFC steering committee)